How to Sell on Amazon: The Beginner’s Guide for 2019

 Unless you are familiar with the source, there is the possibility of the goods being counterfeit.

 Hard to scale as you will be buying different products all the time.

-Wholesale sourcing is when you purchase branded stock in bulk at lower cost and resell it at a higher price on Amazon.
+Wholesale sourcing is when you purchase branded stock in bulk at a lower cost and resell it at a higher price on Amazon.

 This is the method we use because it ticks so many of the boxes when it comes to product sourcing and we know first-hand just how profitable it can be.

-When the wholesale sourcing model is carried out properly, you can be up and running in under 10 days, selling products which are proven to sell.
+When the wholesale sourcing model is carried out properly, you can be up and running in under 10 days, selling products that are proven to sell.
 Even in the worst-case scenario, if the price drops, you will only incur a small loss but more than likely you will get all of your money back.

 The icing on the cake for us is that you can sell hundreds or thousands of different products so that all of your eggs are not in one basket.

 Let’s have a look at the pros and cons of the wholesale sourcing method.

 Be up and running in under 10 days.

 The ability to sell products that are already proven sellers.